-The Swiss franc’s performance in the global forex market has changed over time.
+The Swiss franc’s performance in the global forex market has remained strong over time.
 Here’s all the information you need about this currency’s value and history.

-The euro’s devaluation against the franc does not bode well with the large export industry in Switzerland, and the sudden jump resulted in some currency traders suffering major setbacks.
+The euro’s devaluation against the franc did not bode well for the large export industry in Switzerland, and the sudden jump resulted in some currency traders suffering major setbacks.

 The table below shows how the Swiss franc has performed against some other popular currencies.

 USD/CHF is a major currency pair, with its strength coming from the USD value and CHF security and neutrality; then there’s also the high liquidity of transactions, global popularity and a large number of players.

 AUD/CHF is a less popular pairing, although it has been coined by some as a “carry trade”, because of the risk-on nature of the AUD and safe-haven status of the CHF.

 Historically, the Swiss franc experienced an all-time high in April 1972 at 3.88 CHF/USD and an all-time low in August 2011 at 0.72 CHF/USF.

 Which company should you choose for your next money transfer?
 Read more…

 We compare two big names in international money transfers to see who is cheaper and faster.
 Read more…

 Interested in starting an import/export business between the US and Australia?
 Read this beginner’s guide.
 Read more…